 “God, you’re beautiful,” North whispered.

 Jadon Reck continues to have my interest.
 In my mind he’s literally gone from annoying me to my being more and more invested in him.
-He has a pretty high tolerance for North – patience award incoming – and he still has some residual feelings for Shaw, and Shaw uses that to get information on cases, but someone else is now on the scene and it looks like Jadon can start moving on.
+He has a pretty high tolerance for North – patience award incoming – and he still has some residual feelings for Shaw, and Shaw uses that to get information on cases.
+But someone else is now on the scene and it looks like Jadon can maybe start moving on.
 I’m hoping it’ll be good for you, Jadon, because, let’s be honest, Shaw never would have been.
 Your beliefs and Shaw’s aren’t exactly in simpatico.
 And if anyone was designed for one other human being to understand them, that’s Shaw.
 North is his person.

 I’m not a huge series reader, I’m prone to boredom, but once Shaw and North grabbed me in Orientation they refused to let me go.
 In return I’m pretty sure I’ve turned On Top Down Under into their personal shrine.
 I love them.
-I won’t lie though, Borealis and I have had a couple of rough moments, I started unsure, and certain things found me arguing with the guys, even the author, via my Kindle – I have felt every feeling humanly possible while reading – but Shaw and North never once stopped being at the forefront of my mind.
+I won’t lie though, Borealis and I have had a couple of rough moments, I started unsure, and certain things found me arguing with the guys, even the author… via my Kindle – I have felt every feeling humanly possible while reading – but Shaw and North never once stopped being at the forefront of my mind.
 I felt inexorably drawn to them time and again, and I read this series as quickly as I possibly could.
-My family even became a part of the series as well, having impromptu book groups about it, it may have been forced but who cares, we are a close, crazy and loving family, one that says random things, which meant I could totally relate to these pro level random guys.
+My family even became a part of the series as well, having impromptu book groups about it, it may have been forced, but who cares?
+We are a close, crazy and loving family, one that says random things, which meant I totally related to these pro level random guys.
 I came back for more and more because the characters Gregory Ashe has created here are a mix of acutely annoying and even more unrelentingly important and meaningful to me.
 I’m exceedingly glad I found the Borealis series.
 5 Stars!